Bavarian Nordic vows to boost monkeypox vaccine supply to combat shortfall | Health

 One way to address that problem is to evaluate whether millions of doses delivered to the United States in previous years that have technically expired are still viable.
 From the testing conducted so far, roughly half a million doses still have a shelf life, Chaplin said, adding that the decision to use such doses ultimately lies with U.S. regulators.

-Meanwhile, the United States, European Union, and Britain are changing the way the vaccine is administered to stretch existing supplies.
-The approach involves injecting a smaller amount of the shot intradermally, between the layers of the skin, which increases by fivefold the doses that can be used from one vial.
+Meanwhile, U.S., European Union, and British regulators have backed changing the way the vaccine is administered by injecting a smaller amount of the shot intradermally (between the layers of the skin), which increases by five-fold the doses that can be used from one vial.
+Regulators have justified the approach on the basis of a study https://pubmed.ncbi.nlm.nih.gov/26143613 involving more than 500 adults, which compared the performance of the vaccine given either intradermally or subcutaneously (i.e. injected into a layer of fat beneath the skin), as two doses given about a month apart.

+Those who received the intradermal injection received one-fifth of the subcutaneous dose but produced similar levels of antibodies as those who received the original subcutaneous dose, data showed.
+FRACTIONAL DOSING

-Chaplin raised doubts about the safety of this so-called fractional dosing approach, citing limited data backing it and evidence that injecting in this way could result in increased local reactions compared to the original method of injecting it into a layer of fat beneath the skin.
-He also highlighted that the small study https://pubmed.ncbi.nlm.nih.gov/26143613 that tested the viability of the new approach showed that the intradermal administration prevented about a fifth of participants from getting their second shot.
+Chaplin raised doubts about the safety of this so-called fractional dosing approach, citing evidence from the same study that showed intradermal administration could result in increased local reactions compared to the original method, something regulators have also flagged.
+Chaplin also highlighted that the study showed that the intradermal administration prevented about a fifth of participants from getting their second shot.

 At the moment, Bavarian is not delivering vaccine doses at the pace that countries have requested, but the company is expecting to unveil additional manufacturing partnerships in the coming weeks, said Chaplin.
 "We are gearing up expanding manufacturing capacity to deliver that demand as soon as we can."